Convergence rates for an inertial algorithm of gradient type associated to a smooth nonconvex minimization

-As a corollary of Theorem \ref{th-conv-rate} we obtain linear convergence rates for strongly convex functions, since according to \cite{att-b-red-soub2010}, every strongly convex function satisfies the {\L}ojasiewicz property with exponent $\t=\frac12.$ Further a strongly convex function has a unique minimizer and it is coercive, see \cite{BausC}.
-For similar results with strongly convex objective concerning Polyak's algorithm and ergodic convergence rates, we refer to \cite{SYLHGJ} and \cite{GFJ}.
+As an easy consequence of Theorem \ref{th-conv-rate} we obtain linear convergence rates for the sequences generated by Algorithm \eqref{generaldiscrete} in the case when the objective function $g$ is strongly convex.
+For similar results concerning Polyak's algorithm and ergodic convergence rates we refer to \cite{SYLHGJ} and \cite{GFJ}.